 Be nice.
 Or else.

-Subtraction.com, Principal Designer at Adobe Joined about 5 years ago via an invitation from Jung P.
+Subtraction.com, Principal Designer at Adobe Joined over 5 years ago via an invitation from Jung P.

 Correction: it's a PRICELESS coloring/doodling book for adults, on sale for just $20!